MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/office-apps-services-support.md

 If you use SharePoint Server, you can use this IRM protection by deploying the Azure Rights Management connector.
 This connector acts as a relay between your on-premises servers and the Rights Management cloud service.
 For more information, see [Deploying the Azure Rights Management connector](deploy-rms-connector.md).

 > [!NOTE]
-> Currently, there are some limitations when you use SharePoint IRM:
+> There are some limitations when you use SharePoint IRM:
 >
 > - You cannot use the default or custom protection templates that you manage in the Azure portal.
 >